Sri Aurobindo: Baroda and Calcutta (1893–1910)

 In Baroda, Aurobindo joined the state service in 1893, working first in the Survey and Settlements department, later moving to the Department of Revenue and then to the Secretariat, and much miscellaneous work like teaching grammar and assisting in writing speeches for the Maharaja of Gaekwad until 1897.
-In 1897 during his work in Baroda, he started working as a part-time French teacher at Baroda College (now Maharaja Sayajirao University of Baroda).
+In 1897, during his work in Baroda, he started working as a part-time French teacher at Baroda College (now Maharaja Sayajirao University of Baroda).
 He was later promoted to the post of vice-principal.
 At Baroda, Aurobindo self-studied Sanskrit and Bengali.

-During his stay at Baroda, he had contributed to many articles to Indu Prakash and had spoken as a chairman of the Baroda college board.
+During his stay at Baroda, he contributed to many articles for Indu Prakash and spoke as a chairman of the Baroda college board.
 He started taking an active interest in the politics of the Indian independence movement against British colonial rule, working behind the scenes as his position in the Baroda state administration barred him from an overt political activity.
-He linked up with resistance groups in Bengal and Madhya Pradesh, while travelling to these states.
+While traveling to these states, he linked up with resistance groups in Bengal and Madhya Pradesh.
 Aurobindo established contact with Lokmanya Tilak and Sister Nivedita.

-Aurobindo often travelled between Baroda and Bengal, at first in a bid to re-establish links with his parents' families and other Bengali relatives, including his sister Sarojini and brother Barin, and later increased to establish resistance groups across the Presidency.
+Aurobindo often travelled between Baroda and Bengal, initially in a bid to re-establish links with his parents' families and other Bengali relatives, including his sister Sarojini and brother Barin, and later increased to establish resistance groups across the Presidency.
 He formally moved to Calcutta in 1906 after the announcement of the Partition of Bengal.
 In 1901, on a visit to Calcutta, he married 14-year-old Mrinalini, the daughter of Bhupal Chandra Bose, a senior official in government service.
 Aurobindo was 28 at that time.
 Mrinalini died seventeen years later in December 1918 during the influenza pandemic.

-In 1906, Aurobindo was appointed the first principal of the National College in Calcutta, started to impart national education to Indian youth.
+In 1906, Aurobindo was appointed the first principal of the National College in Calcutta and started to impart national education to Indian youth.
 He resigned from this position in August 1907, due to his increased political activity.
 The National College continues to the present as Jadavpur University, Kolkata.